femiguez/apsimx/README.md

 **apsimx: R package for APSIM-X**

-This package allows for interaction with APSIM ("Next Generation") or APSIM-X. It can inspect, edit, run and read APSIMX files.
-APSIMX now uses file type JSON for .apsimx.
-The package can inspect and edit XML and JSON files.
-The inspecting and editing files is an area that I'm currently improving.
-Since version 0.95, apsimx can inspect, run and read APSIM 'Classic'.
+This package allows for interaction with APSIM-X ("Next Generation") and/or APSIM 'Classic' (7.10).
+It can inspect, edit, run and read APSIM files in both platforms.
+The format is JSON for APSIM-X and XML for 'Classic'.

 * Package requirements: